openlexington/treatment-directory/README.md

 ## Solution ideas

-- Social worker wants to search for services by the client's zip code.
+- Social worker's ideal app:
     - After social worker gets services from app, she will pass along phone numbers to the client.
 "You need a hot meal?
 Call Warm Blessings."
     - Nurse could use the app and get the same results, wouldn't have to call a social worker to get resources for client.
     - Biggest thing is that the services listed are still around, that the data is up to date.